 We didn’t know the way, so Kadek offered to take us there (bless him).

-I think none of us were prepared for the hike.
-It was much more exhausting than we thought!
-While Kadek and Wulan — the hostel owner’s daughter who came along with us — hiked with such ease (seriously, you’d think they were just strolling around in the park), it wasn’t like that for me, Lukas and Katka.
+I think none of us was prepared for the hike.
+It was much more exhausting than we thought.
+While Kadek and Wulan — the hostel owner’s daughter who came along with us — hiked with such ease and grace (seriously, you’d think they were just strolling around at the park), it wasn’t like that for me, Lukas and Katka.
 We were panting like crazy, and had to stop MANY times to catch our breaths.

 Even halfway there, we were already stunned by view.
 But that wasn’t all.